 What is Fractora?

 Fractora is a fractional skin resurfacing treatment, similar to fractional laser resurfacing.
 The difference is that Fractora uses radiofrequency energy rather than laser energy deliver heat into the dermis.
-The Fractora handpiece has a small head with 20 pins or a large head with 60 pins that create microscopic channels of up to 1mm deep through the epidermis.
+The Fractora handpiece 20-60 pins that create microscopic channels through the epidermis and dermis (top layer of the skin and deep layer of the skin, respectively).
 As the needles puncture the skin they also deliver the RF energy to heat the dermis.
+Depending on which types of pins are used, the settings, and the goals of the treatment, Fractora will resurface the epidermis, shrink the dermis, or both.

 What Can Skin Resurfacing Correct?